xianlinbox/daily_practise/aws-solution-architect/compute.md

 Global Accelerator can do similar thing as NLB.
 But more expensive

+Connection Draining: To ensure that an ELB stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
+This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.

 # API Gateway:

 compare ALB, it provides limit/authentication/cache and more functionalities